evelyntc/Dropbox_assessment/README.md

-# Dropbox_assessment
-This repository contains my submission for the Dropbox Data/Analytics assessment.
-The goal of this project was to analyze a provided dataset, clean and prepare the data, generate insights, and present findings through a dashboard and executive summary slide.

-Here’s a sample `README.md` file you can use for your Dropbox assessment repository.
-It explains the contents clearly and professionally, which is important when showcasing your work:

----

 # Dropbox Assessment

 This repository contains my submission for the Dropbox Data/Analytics assessment.
 The goal of this project was to analyze a provided dataset, clean and prepare the data, generate insights, and present findings through a dashboard and executive summary slide.